pdlfs/deltafs-umbrella/README.md

 ### LANL Trinity/Trinitite

+**High-level summary: module/slurm/srun/gni**

 LANL Trinity/Trinitite is a Cray machine.
 User-level software packages can be configured via a `module` command.
-Jobs are scheduled through SLURM and jobs directly run on compute nodes (no "mon" nodes).
+Jobs are scheduled through SLURM and jobs directly run on compute nodes (no "MOM" nodes).
 MPI jobs should be launched using `srun`.
 Trinity/Trinitite features two types of compute nodes: Haswell and KNL.
 All Trinity/Trinitite nodes are interconnected via Cray Aries.

 #### Haswell